hdebernardi/gmailautolabel1/README.md

 At this point you should be able to run the script :
   - python3 mailautolabel/launcher.py
   Arguments:
-      -graphics: show API
+    -graphics: show user interface
     -mail: to enter new adress mail and don't use default mail

-The script is running and you have two choice:
-  Enter 0: for choose a default adress mail
-  Enter 1: for choose your adress mail

 ## Todo, to improve